(No ratings)

 Mastectomies permit patients to conquer cancer and lead healthy, thriving lives as breast cancer survivors.

 Dr. Margaret M. Jayich, MD graduated from University of Washington School of Medicine.
 She completed residency at St. Louis University (SLU) Affiliated Hospitals.
-She has a state license in California.
+She is certified by the American Board of Surgery, Surgery and has a state license in California.

 Medical School: University of Washington School of Medicine